michelin/suricate/README.md

 #### Database

-You can log in to Suricate using the database after the sign-up step.
+After signing up, you can log in to Suricate using database authentication.

-You can choose this authentication mode using the following YAML property:
+To enable this authentication mode, set the following YAML property:

 ```yml
 application: